Cercle royal Gaulois artistique et littéraire

-The Cercle Gaulois, in full the Cercle Royal Gaulois Artistique et Littéraire, is a Belgian male-only club in Brussels that promotes art.
+The Cercle Gaulois, in full the Cercle royal Gaulois artistique et littéraire (lit.
+'Royal Gallic Artistic and Literary Circle'), is a Belgian club in Brussels that promotes art.
 The club has the aim of constituting a friendly, intellectual, artistic and literary meeting place, free of any political, cultural or philosophical tendency.
-Its current president is Geoffroy Generet.
+Its current president is Philippe de Wouters d'Oplinter.

-The club is located at 5 rue de la Loi in the historic Vauxhall building in Brussels Park, behind the Royal Park Theatre.
+The club is located at 5, rue de la Loi/Wetstraat, in the historic Vauxhall building in Brussels Park, behind the Royal Park Theatre.

 History

-The Cercle Royal Artistique et Littéraire ("Artistic and Literary Royal Circle") was founded in Brussels on 23 November 1848.
-The Cercle de la Toison d’Or ("Circle of the Golden Fleece") was founded in Brussels on 23 December 1911, and its name was changed to the Cercle Gaulois ("Gallic Circle") on 13 June 1919.
-The Cercle Gaulois became the Cercle Royal Gaulois ("Gallic Royal Circle") by authorization of His Majesty King Leopold III of Belgium on 16 February 1937.
-In 1950, the Cercle Royal Gaulois merged with the Cercle Royal Artistique et Littéraire and changed its name to the Cercle Royal Gaulois Artistique et Littéraire.
+The Cercle royal artistique et littéraire ("Royal Artistic and Literary Circle") was founded in Brussels on 23 November 1848.
+The Cercle de la Toison d'Or ("Circle of the Golden Fleece") was founded in Brussels on 23 December 1911, and its name was changed to the Cercle Gaulois ("Gallic Circle") on 13 June 1919.
+The Cercle Gaulois became the Cercle royal Gaulois ("Royal Gallic Circle") by authorisation of King Leopold III on 16 February 1937.
+In 1950, the Cercle royal Gaulois merged with the Cercle royal artistique et littéraire and changed its name to the Cercle royal Gaulois artistique et littéraire ("Royal Gallic Artistic and Literary Circle").